About KerryAnn

 In our past life, we had acreage and a large garden.

-When we do get a home base and reduce our travels, I will have a small garden just for some fresh vegetables.
+I am in the process of setting up a small garden just for some fresh vegetables.
 I have been doing a little gardening during the pandemic break.
+Now I can set up a reticulation system for those times when I am away.

 Living on a low income.

-I have always budgeted and lived on varying lower incomes for most of my life.
+I have always budgeted and lived on varying incomes for most of my life.

-Both lessons greatly reduce our expenses helping to build our savings.
+Both lessons greatly reduced our expenses helping to build our savings.

-Supplementing our food budget with our own produce helps keep our food costs down.
+Supplementing the food budget with our produce helps keep food costs down.
 Our current vegetable beds are small and provide us with just enough to support our diet.
+We avoid packaged foods.

 We are living simply and have saved wherever we can to build up our finances so that we can again have some savings to restart our travel journey and continue our retirement.